 Key academic interests

 Wild populations are facing more anthropogenic challenges than ever.
-My current research explores the current effect of persistent organic pollutants (POPs) in the alpine swift, Apus melba.
+My current research explores the exposure and consequences of persistent organic pollutants (POPs) in the Alpine swift, (Tachymarptis melba).

 Application of technology in research